adaapp/ada-farm-marking-guidelines/README.md

 ## 4. Assign marks for each section

 Enter these directly into the Airtable form.
-As ever, follow the guidelines in the Apprenticeship Lecturing Handbook.
 All you'll have is a GitHub username, but do watch out for conscious and unconscious bias and favouritism.
 Your marks will be moderated blindly to ensure consistency across all the work.

-Please return a folder of labelled diffs once you have completed your marking for the moderator to review.
+Please return a folder of labelled diffs (with the unique identifier, as above) once you have completed your marking for the moderator to review.

+## 5. Write some personalised comments

+It'll only take a moment or two longer to write a couple of constructive comments, and will add enormous value for the apprentice to receive your feedback.
+How could they have improved their work?
+What did they do well?
+What did you enjoy or what might you have done differently?
+Are they making the same mistake consistently?
+They've put in an enormous amount of work to this project.
+Take a moment to give them back something useful.

 Thank you and have fun!